RidleyB/sen/content/_worlds/theros.md

 ---
 title: Theros
 ---
-Theros is a skybound world of floating islands and endless skies.
-The Aarakocra hail from Theros, a place where flight is as natural as walking.
-The islands of Theros are interconnected by air currents and magic, creating a unique, vertical society where the Aarakocra have honed their aerial skills.
+**Races:** Aarakocra, Kenku

+**Description**: Theros is a skybound world of floating islands and endless skies.
+The Aarakocra and Kenku have always been at odds, their peoples so different that they never truly got along.
+The Aarakocra, masters of the skies, have honed their aerial skills and live in harmony with the air currents and magic that connect their floating islands.
+The Kenku, grounded yet resourceful, navigate the islands' surfaces, often competing with the Aarakocra for resources and territory.
+Theros is a world where the struggle for dominance and the pursuit of freedom define its unique, vertical society.

 <!--more-->